International Offshore Jurisdiction Review: Antigua as a Tax Haven

 Antigua has a strong and stable economy, which is primarily supported by its thriving tourism industry, and secondarily by its offshore financial services industry making it the highest per capita income in the Eastern Caribbean.
 Government revenues in Antigua are mostly derived from indirect taxes (e.g. import duties, tourist-related taxes, licensing fees etc.).

-Antigua has well-developed physical infrastructure.
+Antigua has a well-developed physical infrastructure.
 A number of major airlines serve the country with regular flights to Europe, North America, and other Caribbean nations.
 Antigua has a high-quality telecommunications system which is on par with most of North America.

 In September 2017, Barbuda was ravaged by Hurricane Irma, which damaged or destroyed 95% of its infrastructure.
 Barbuda’s inhabitants were all evacuated to Antigua, and it is now almost completely uninhabitable as a result.